 The cost to secure patent pendency and a patent varies widely, as you can see if you do any sort of research on the web.
 The goal in this article is to help you understand the costs.
 If you want help selecting a patent attorney, read more about it in Who can help you get a patent?

-- COST TO GET A PATENT VERSUS PATENT PENDING STATUS
+- COST TO GET A PATENT Pending Status VERSUS PATENT grant

 - Patent cost factors